coder/coder/docs/CONTRIBUTING.md

 #### Follow component conventions

-Each component gets it's own folder.
+Each component gets its own folder.
 Make sure you add a test and Storybook stories for the component as well.
 By keeping these tidy, the codebase will remain easy-to-navigate, healthy and maintainable for all contributors.